Zimbra-Community/owncloud-zimlet/sso/Zimbra ownCloud Single-Sign-On.md

   - ownCloud and Zimbra both authenticate to the same LDAP

 ### Configure your Zimbra Server
-Aad a reverse proxy on your Zimbra for SSO.
+Add a reverse proxy on your Zimbra for SSO.
 The proxy in this example points to a location on your ownCloud server that we add later.
 Open the template file and add the /login location before the final `}`

         [root@myzimbra ~]# nano /opt/zimbra/conf/nginx/templates/nginx.conf.web.https.default.template
         location /login/ {